languages are one of the major branches of the Indo-European Language family. There are three major branches, West

 • Encyclopaedia of Religion and Ethics, ed. by James Hastings, Charles Scribner’s Sons, NY, 1920.
 Volume 7, p.
 157-159 has Images and Idols [of Slavs], while Volume 11 (eleven), p.
 592-595 has a section on the Slavs (religion).
 This book gives most of the historical quotes from Christian sources in the original Latin and nothing else.

 • Mother Russia, the Feminine Myth in Russian Culture by Joanna Hubbs, Indiana University Press, Indianapolis, 1988.

-• Organised Pagan cult in Kievan Rus’ by Roman Zaroff, © 1995.
-This is on the internet in two versions, including version I used, but there is a better version with Russian script.
+• Organised Pagan Cult in Kievan Rus’ by Roman Zaroff, © 1995.
+This is on the internet in two versions, the version I used, and a better version with Russian script.
 This is an intelligent and thoughtful look at the subject.

 • Russian Myths by Elizabeth Warner, University of Texas Press, Austin, TX 2002